OneSignalDevelopers/OneSignal-Flutter-Sample/README.md

 ## Community

-OneSignal has a growing community of excited developers and integrators.
+OneSignal has a growing [community](https://onesignal.com/onesignal-developers) of excited developers and integrators.
 You can join us on [Discord](https://discord.gg/aanp5VFp6M) and follow us on [Twitter](https://twitter.com/onesignaldevelopers).

+## Beta Program

+The [OneSignal Beta Program](https://onesignal.com/beta-program) is a diverse group of users and companies who participate in our feature development process.
+Beta members help shape the future of OneSignal products by providing feedback, sharing ideas, and testing out new features before they're released.